 As CoinIdol, a world blockchain news outlet, reported back in April 2020 basing on the announcement by Sina, China was to invite McDonald’s, Starbucks and Subway to test the country’s CBDC in daily customers’ activities.
 However, according to Coinnounce, none of the above brands are not included in the digital yuan pilot program, although they do accept digital payments via partners such as WeChat, Alipay, and QuickPass.

 China, a country which had for a long time cracked down on cryptocurrency seems to be easing things for the industry.
 The country with 1.4 billion people certainly forms an axis for businesses of any kind.

 Global food and beverage chain companies have penetrated the Chinese market.
 Although agricultural food products such as beef, pork, vegetables and cereals dominate, junk foods remain popular in the country.
-Despite the closure of 300 McDonald’s restaurants in China following the coronavirus pandemic, there are still 3,000 branches open, serving hamburgers and sandwiches, McCafe, breakfast, desserts and shakes, beverages, snacks and sides, chicken and fish, and salads.
+Both McDonald’s and Starbucks are famous spots for Chinese nationals with thousands of stores spread across 177 Chinese cities.

-While it is clear that the Chinese government’s digital currency design will not resemble Bitcoin, Ethereum, Litecoin, and other cryptos in terms of its decentralized nature, its full-fledged deployment might still require some regulatory changes to the existing financial system.
-Nevertheless, the Chinese government also plans to launch the currency ahead of the Beijing Olympics in 2022.
+While it is clear that the Chinese government’s digital currency design will not resemble Bitcoin, Ethereum, Litecoin, and other cryptos in terms of its decentralized nature, its full-fledged deployment might require some regulatory changes to the existing financial system.
+Nevertheless, the Chinese government plans to launch the currency ahead of the Beijing Olympics in 2022.